 - Yoga and Magnetic Therapy

 It’s important to realize that CBD and other CAM treatments come with some degree of risk (as do all other medical treatments and medications).
-So before you try any CBD or any CAM treatment, do some research, talk to your doctor, and be realistic about potential outcomes.
+So before you try it, you should consider the pros and cons of CBD.
+Do some research, talk to your doctor, and be realistic about potential outcomes.
 And don’t ignore traditional treatments while pursuing CAM therapies.

 CBD – cannabis plant extracts